 Education and vocational programs provide prisoners in custody with valuable skills and training to improve their literacy and educational levels, and to improve their employment opportunities.
 The programs also play an integral part in the management and rehabilitation of prisoners.

 Participation in educational programs depends on the prisoner's assessed needs.
 Programs include:

-All vocational education and training provided by the Department is nationally accredited and includes courses such as:
+All vocational education and training provided by the Agency is nationally accredited and includes courses such as:

-The Agency also offers offenders access to several cognitive-behavioural based intervention programs that target offending behaviours and anti-social thinking.
-These cognitive-behavioural based programs are designed to assist offenders to confront and understand their past criminal behaviour, and to develop pro-social skills and techniques to control their behaviour and avoid situations that may lead to further offending when released from supervision or custody.
-These programs can be emotionally intensive.
-They may target specific offence types such as substance abuse, violence and sexual offences.
+The Agency offer prisoners access to several cognitive-behavioural therapy based (CBT) intervention programs that target offending behaviours and anti-social thinking.
+These intervention programs are all evidence based, accredited and delivered by a combination of QCS program delivery staff and external service providers and designed to assist prisoners in developing pro-social skills and techniques to avoid situations that may lead to further offending.
+Custodial intervention programs target specific offence types such as substance abuse, violence and sexual offences.

 Queensland Corrective Services also offers a range of programs targeting the offending behaviour of people subject to court supervision and post-prison orders.

 Offenders can also be referred to external programs and services which can target areas such as domestic violence, gambling, relationships skills and programs which are supportive of living a pro-social lifestyle.